dcb-events/dcb-events.github.io/docs/topics/tags.md

 # Tags: The Key to Flexible Event Correlation

-When we published this website, the reception was largely positive.
 The concept of Dynamic Consistency Boundaries resonated with developers who had struggled with the rigid limitations of traditional Aggregate patterns.
-However, one aspect of the proposal sparked considerable debate and misunderstanding: the notion of **tags**.
+One area that deserves some additional clarification is the notion of **tags**.

-This article aims to shed light on why tags are not just a technical detail, but a fundamental and necessary concept for implementing a DCB-compliant Event Store.
+This article aims to shed light on why tags are not just a technical detail, but a core concept for implementing a DCB-compliant Event Store.

+## TL;DR

+- Tags are explicit references to domain concepts involved in consistency rules
+- They enable precise, performant event selection without relying on deep payload inspection
+- While tags introduce a conceptual layer, we believe their benefits for scalability and correctness outweigh the added complexity

 ## Understanding the Role of Tags